 Nikon D610 versus Sony A6000

-The Nikon D610 and the Sony Alpha A6000 are two enthusiast cameras that were announced, respectively, in October 2013 and February 2014.
+The Nikon D610 and the Sony Alpha A6000 are two enthusiast cameras that were officially introduced, respectively, in October 2013 and February 2014.
 The D610 is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (D610) and an APS-C sensor.
 The Nikon has a resolution of 24.2 megapixel, whereas the Sony provides 24 MP.

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is considerably smaller (50 percent) than the Nikon D610.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably smaller (34 percent) than the Nikon D610.
 Moreover, the A6000 is substantially lighter (60 percent) than the D610.
 It is worth mentioning in this context that the D610 is splash and dust resistant, while the A6000 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Nikon Lens Catalog (D610) and the Sony E-Mount Lens Catalog (A6000).
 Mirrorless cameras, such as the A6000, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.